The white-space property specifies with the way the browser

 declarations.

-must be avoided because Firefox 3, Internet
+white-space:pre-line must be avoided because Firefox 3, Internet

 Explorer 6 and Internet Explorer 7 ignore it.

-If the text in an element that has the declaration white-space:pre
+If the text in an element that has the declaration white-space:pre,

 starts with a newline character or character sequence, Internet Explorer 8 and

 below do not display the blank line.
-Therefore, elements that have white-space:pre
+Therefore, elements that have white-space:pre should

 not start with a newline character or character sequence.